Credit card hardship letter examples.

 - If you are not familiar with debt settlement programs, learn more before sending the letter.
 There are different ways to apply for a legit debt settlement program.

-If a lender agrees to starting a hardship program as a result of the letter sent to them, be prepared to pay them per the terms agreed to.
-If the payment is not made for the outstanding credit card debt, then the agreement will become null and void.
+If a lender agrees to starting a hardship program as a result of the letter sent to them, be prepared to pay the creditor per the terms agreed to.
+If the payment is not made for the outstanding credit card or other debt debt, then the agreement will become null and void.

 Example #1 of a credit card hardship letter

 Note, all text in italics should be replaced with information on your personal situation.

 Credit Card Issuer’s Name

 I am writing you this letter as I need to inform you of my present financial condition and the difficulties that I am experiencing.
 I am asking for a settlement of my credit card balance.
 My offer is twenty percent of my outstanding balance.